Waqar-20005/notebook/README.md

 # notebook
-this notebook blends chemical engineering with machine larning .
+this notebook blends chemical engineering with machine learning